+Goblet cell adenocarcinoma of the appendix

+(previously goblet cell carcinoid)

-Cancer of the appendix (mucinous adenocarcinoma of the appendix)
+Goblet cell adenocarcinoma of the appendix

-Appendix tumours are unusual, accounting for 0.4% of all cancers of the bowel.
-Cancers of the appendix can spread to other parts of the abdomen and have secondary growths that attach to other organs or the inner lining of the abdominal and pelvic cavity which is called the peritoneum.
+Goblet cell adenocarcinoma of the appendix is a rare cancer, occurring in approximately 1 to 2 people per million.
+The goblet cell adenocarcinomas cover a range of cancers with different types of cells within them.
+These cancers can behave differently depending on their types.
+These cancers can spread from the appendix to other parts of the abdomen and have secondary growths that attach to other organs or the inner lining of the abdominal and pelvic cavity which is called the peritoneum.
 These are called peritoneal metastases.
 These growths can produce a quantity of a jelly-like substance called 'mucin' or 'mucinous ascites' which can cause swelling of the abdomen.

-Symptoms of cancer of the appendix
+A subset of these cancers can also spread via the lymph nodes and blood to other areas of the body although this is less likely than spread within the peritoneum.